HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Testing/Testing.md

 ### **<br/>Alpha testing**
 Alpha testing is software testing conducted by the development team or a designated internal test group.
 It typically occurs early in the development process and focuses on ensuring that the software functions as intended and meets the specified requirements.

+### **<br/>Beta testing**
+Beta Testing is a type of external user acceptance testing where a nearly complete version of the software is released to a selected group of real users outside the development team, known as beta testers.
+The purpose of beta testing is to evaluate the software’s performance, usability, and functionality in real-world conditions before the final release.

 ### **<br/>Write the software testing principles.**
   - All tests should be traceable to customer requirements.
   - Tests should be planned long before testing begins.